ImproPhoto/pymicmac/README.md

 The Distributed Tool XML configuration file must contain a root tag `<DistributedTool>`.
 Then, for each chunk of the distributed tool we have to add a XML element `<Component>` which must have as child elements the `<id>` and a `<command>` elements.
 This is the same as the Workflow XML configuration file format.
 However, in this case each `<Component>` tag must also contain a `<output>`, which determines which files or folder are the output.
 Like in the Workflow XML configuration file format, `<requirelist>` and `<require>` are also used to define the required data by each command.

-When running this distributed computing workflow each command is executed in a different execution folder and possibly in a different computer.
-For each command, the required data is copied from the location where the workflow run is lunched to the remote execution folder, and then the command is executed.
+When running a Distributed Tool, each command is executed in a different execution folder and possibly in a different computer.
+For each command, the required data is copied/linked from the location where the workflow run is lunched to the remote execution folder, and then the command is executed.
 When the command is finished the elements indicated in `<output>` are copied back to the location where the workflow run was lunch.

 Note that in this case, the data indicated by `<require>` and `<requirelist>` is not shared between different commands execution.
 So, in each command `<require>` and `<requirelist>` must indicate ALL the required data.
 This is different than in the Worflow execution where the required data can be shared by other commands since they are all executed in the same execution folder.